In This Section

 While awards are based on meritorious applications across scientific disciplines, some funding has been designated to support awards for applicants meeting specific scientific or geographic criteria that are collected within the application or associated with the submitted abstract.
 This list will be updated as new opportunities arise.

 • AACR-CIHR Scholar-in-Training Awards: The American Association for Cancer Research (AACR) and Canadian Institutes of Health Research (CIHR) have established these awards to support early-career investigators who are Canadian citizens or permanent residents of Canada.
 Special consideration will be given to members of underrepresented groups (as recognized by the Government of Canada and CIHR.)
-All other general eligibility criteria for Scholar-in-Training Award applicants apply.
+Specific eligibility and additional details about these awards are available on the CIHR website All other general eligibility criteria for Scholar-in-Training Award applicants apply.

 visit the aacr-cihr award page for more information